Opening day at Australian Open: Serena Williams wins easily

-MELBOURNE, Australia (AP) — Serena Williams had a wobbly start at the Australian Open — for one game.
+MELBOURNE, Australia (AP) — Serena Williams arrived ready to race at the Australian Open.

-After briefly falling behind, Williams swept 10 consecutive games and beat Laura Siegemund 6-1, 6-1 on the first day of the tournament Monday.
+Wearing a colorful one-legged catsuit that she said was inspired by former Olympic sprint champion Florence Griffith Joyner, Williams shook off a wobbly start — opening with a double-fault and dropping her first service game — to sweep 10 consecutive games and beat Laura Siegemund 6-1, 6-1 on the first day of the tournament.

 The victory marked the start of Williams’ latest bid for a record-tying 24th major title.
 As she left the court she flexed her biceps, and later she donned a T-shirt that read “Unstoppable Queen.”

-“This was a good start — vintage ’Rena," she said.
-"It’s definitely good.
-I’m pretty good at pacing myself at a Grand Slam.”

-Williams wore a colorful one-legged catsuit that she said was inspired by former Olympic sprinter Florence Griffith Joyner, and her game looked flashy, too.
-She lost only nine points on her serve and hit 16 winners, and showed no signs of the right shoulder issue that led her to pull out of a tuneup tournament.
+She described her opening match as "vintage ’Rena,” and showed no signs of the right shoulder issue that led her to pull out of the semifinals of a tuneup tournament last week.

+Griffith Joyner was a sprinting and fashion icon in the 1980s, setting the world records for the women's 100- and 200-meter sprints.
+She died in 1998, the same year Serena Williams contested her first Australian Open.

+“Yeah, I was inspired by Flo Jo, who was a wonderful track athlete, amazing athlete when I was growing up,” Williams said.
+"Well, watching her fashion, just always changing, her outfits were always amazing.

 She wasn't the first Williams to reach the second round, however.
 Her sister, Venus, won a Grand Slam match for the first time since 2019.